wumrwds/ECEN-649-FALL2019/project/report.md

 Then, repeat this process until we have completed the required rounds or the training error is 0.

+The result of this part is in the section **Testing**.

 <br/>

 ### Adjust Threshold

 ---------

+In the real world, there are different standards for the face detection system.
+We may want to eliminate as much false alarm as possible in daily life, for example, we can tolerate not being recognized as a face but cannot tolerate the whole environment are all recognized as faces.
+However, if we need to build a system for security reasons, we may not want to miss any of the suspicious moves.

+In order to solve this problem, we can use the false positive rate and false negative rate as the metrics to judge our weak classifiers.

+The result of this part is in the section **Testing**.

 <br/>